wibotron130823/ADIKARA-2025_Credit-Risk-Prediction/README.md

 ## Overview
-Data Mining$-$ADIKARA is a data science competition held by PRODIGI for School of Computing of Telkom University.
+Data Mining $-$ ADIKARA is a data science competition held by PRODIGI for School of Computing of Telkom University.
 The core objective is to develop a robust Credit Scoring Model to predict the risk of borrower default based on historical loan transaction data.

 About Competition:
 - learning paradigm: supervised learning.